The content on this page is controlled by the HealthWise plugin.

 - Talk to your doctor or pharmacist before giving your child more than one OTC medicine at the same time.
 Also, find out what vitamins, supplements, foods, or drinks shouldn't be mixed with your child's medicine.

 - Talk to your doctor before you give fever medicine to a baby who is 3 months of age or younger.
 This is to make sure a young baby's fever is not a sign of a serious illness.
-The exception is if your baby has just had an immunization.

 - Don't use ibuprofen if your baby is under 6 months of age unless your doctor tells you to.